 Faculty and graduate students using a WolfCard may borrow up to 50 items at a time (including items from the Consortium Library or other partner libraries).
 No more than four (4) of those items may be from the LRC Reserve collection.

 Guests using a partner library card may checkout up to 25 items at a time.
 No more than two (2) of those items may be from the Reserve collection and no more than five (5) of those items may be from the LRC media collection.

 Questions and Concerns

-Our friendly LRC desk clerks can answer most of the questions you may have about the LRC Library and our policies.
+The LRC information clerks can answer most of the questions you may have about the LRC Library and our policies.
 They are available in person or over the phone (907-786-6890) during the LRC’s hours of operation.
-Questions not requiring an immediate answer may also be referred to the LRC Librarian, D’Arcy Hutchings (907-786-6831 or email@example.com).
+Questions not requiring an immediate answer may also be referred to the LRC Librarian, D'Arcy Hutchings (907-786-6831 or firstname.lastname@example.org).